shinich39/comfyui-mtga/README.md

 ### Danbooru tags

-- Search artists: Start with "@"
+- Artists: Start with "@"
-- Search characters: Start with "#"
+- Characters: Start with "#"
-- Search all tags: Start with any characters
+- All tags: Start with any characters

+### Models

+- Checkpoints: Start with "$c"
+- Loras: Start with "$l"
+- Embeddings: Start with "$e"

 ## References